Armstrong Siddeley blog

 Armstrong Siddeley 18 horse power car 1926

-18 horse-power car, which Armstrong Siddeley started to make from 1922.
+Armstrong Siddeley announced the 18 horse-power car in 1921 and started to make the model in 1922.
+Smaller than the 30 HP, it was still an imposing car and was sold with tourer, saloon, and landaulette bodywork.
 Later on it became the 20HP car and in the 1930s was developed into the 20/25 model.
 This model was sold in a competitive market with rival models such as the Rolls Royce 20 HP, Austin 20 HP, Vauxhall 23/60, Crossley 20/70 and others.
+It had a six cylinder, 2.4 litre engine.
+For more information click here 18 horse-power

 Fourteen horse power car